50 of the Unhealthiest Foods at the Supermarket

 “Powdered non-dairy contains a hodge-podge of trans fats, added sugars, and a plethora of artificial flavors, colorings, and more!”
 Salter says.
 Instead, opt for unsweetened almond milk, coconut milk, or Oatly, an oat-based milk.

 “The deceptive word here is wheat,” says Somer.
 “In this case, it just means that these crackers are made with refined wheat flour, the first ingredient listed.
-Five crackers packs almost a teaspoon of fat, 3.5g, too.
+Five crackers pack almost a teaspoon of fat, 3.5g, too.
 Some brands, such as Kashi, make some wonderful, high-fiber wholesome cereals, but other products in the line, such as some of their crackers, have more white flour than whole.
 Always read the label and assume nothing.”
-If you’re looking for a more nutritious alternative, Know Better Thins are packed with fiber and protein, and are low in net carbs.
+If you’re looking for a more nutritious alternative, Know Better Thins are packed with fiber and protein and are low in net carbs.

 Caesar salad kit